Skip Connections Eliminate Singularities: Results

 \subsection{Alternative ways of eliminating the singularities}

 If the success of skip connections can be attributed, at least partly, to eliminating singularities, then alternative ways of eliminating them should also improve training.
 We tested this hypothesis by introducing a particularly simple way of eliminating singularities: for each layer we drew random target biases from a Gaussian distribution, $\mathcal{N}(\mu,\sigma)$, and put an $l_2$-norm penalty on learned biases deviating from those targets.
 This breaks the permutation symmetry between units and eliminates the overlap singularities.
 In addition, positive $\mu$ values decrease the average threshold of the units and make the elimination of units less likely (but not impossible), hence reducing the elimination singularities.
+Decreased thresholds can also increase the dimensionality of the responses in a given layer by reducing the fraction of times different units are identically zero, thereby making them less linearly dependent.
 Note that setting $\mu=0$ and $\sigma=0$ corresponds to the standard $l_2$-norm regularization of the biases, which does not eliminate any of the overlap or elimination singularities.
 Hence, we expect the performance to be worse in this case than in cases with properly eliminated singularities.
 On the other hand, although in general, larger values of $\mu$ and $\sigma$ correspond to greater elimination of singularities, the network also has to perform well in the classification task and very large $\mu$, $\sigma$ values might be inconsistent with the latter requirement.
 Therefore, we expect the performance to be optimal for intermediate values of $\mu$ and $\sigma$.
-In the experiments reported below, we optimized the hyperparameters $\mu$, $\sigma$, and $\lambda$, the mean and the standard deviation of the target bias distribution and the strength of the bias regularization term through random search \cite{bergstra2012}.
+In the experiments reported below, we optimized the hyperparameters $\mu$, $\sigma$, and $\lambda$, i.e. the mean and the standard deviation of the target bias distribution and the strength of the bias regularization term, through random search \citep{bergstra2012}.

-Putting a prior over the biases indirectly puts a prior over the unit activities.
-More complicated joint priors over hidden unit responses that favor decorrelated \cite{cogswell2015} or clustered \cite{liao2016} responses have been proposed before.
-Although the primary motivation for these regularization schemes was to improve the generalizability or interpretability of the learned representations, they can potentially be understood from a singularity elimination perspective as well.
-For example, a prior that favors decorrelated responses can facilitate the breaking of permutation symmetries between hidden units, even though it does not directly break those symmetries itself (unlike our bias regularizer).